 Boom, what a powerful statement.

-What he’s saying here is that yeah, haters are gonna hate, but at the end of the day, their life is going to be no different than it was before.
+What he’s saying here is that yeah, haters are gonna hate, but their life is going to be no different from it was before.

-Those who live with a constructive mindset of love spend too much time figuring out how they can add to the world, and as a result, they don’t have much time or energy left for hating.
+Those who live with a constructive mindset of love spend too much time figuring out how they can add to the world, and as a result, they have little time or energy left for hating.

 People who constructively criticize you are those who want to see you add something to the world, while people who hate on you are those who try to prevent you from adding something.

 Haters find fulfillment in hating